 Just like there is uncertainty about who started the Underground Railroad, there also is no common agreement about when it began.
 Some sources say it started in the 1780s under the leadership of northern abolitionists like Isaac T. Hopper, who was a Quaker.
 This could be because a letter written by George Washington in 1786 refers to an organized effort by Quakers to help a slave escape.

 Other sources indicate that the Underground Railroad began later, around 1820.
 It's likely that small efforts evolved and grew during this time, leading to the development of a larger network.
-Regardless of the exact year, it's important to note that the Underground Railroad began during the heyday of slavery in the South.

 Who Operated the Underground Railroad?